-For many people, the loss of a pet is a painful and devastating experience.
+FFor many people, the loss of a pet is a painful and devastating experience.
 The grieving process can be especially difficult if a person who has suffered the loss feels a lack of support from their friends and family.
-In fact, Sandra Grossman, PhD, a pet loss and bereavement counselor, says pet loss is often overlooked in our society.
+In fact, says Sandra Grossman, PhD, a pet loss and bereavement counselor, pet loss is often overlooked in our society.

 “Your pet gives you an unconditional love that you don’t get with people,” says Grossman.
-“People who don’t have pets may often have a hard time understanding how strong the bond is.
-We live in a replacement society — if you crash your car, you can go out and buy the same one.
-If you lose your phone, you can replace it the same day.
-There [can be] that attitude with pet loss, as well.”
+“People who don’t have pets may often have a hard time understanding how strong the bond is.”

-Although it was not what she wanted to hear, Grossman understood that grief makes people feel uncomfortable for many reasons.
+Plus, grief makes people feel uncomfortable.
 “They may have never experienced grief, or they just don’t know how to help.
 They may have had a bad experience that they don’t want to remember.
-Or they may have an older pet or have lost a pet of their own and they can’t deal with what their friend is going through,” she said.
+Or they may have an older pet or have lost a pet of their own and they can’t deal with what their friend is going through,” Grossman says.

-After losing her cat, Grossman became a certified pet loss counselor through the Association for Pet Loss and Bereavementto help others with their grief and to provide a safe haven for them to express and process their feelings.
+After losing her own cat, Grossman became a certified pet loss counselor through the Association for Pet Loss and Bereavement.
 She also co-founded petlosspartners.com, which offers workshops, individual counseling, telephone sessions and support groups for pet parents dealing with loss or the anticipated loss of an elderly or sick pet.

-Here are some of Grossman’s general guidelines for helping to comfort a friend who has lost a pet:
+Here are some of Grossman’s general guidelines for helping to comfort a friend or family member who has lost a beloved pet:

-Suggestion 4: Avoid clichés.
-Grossman says we all know some standard clichés that we think we can say to make it better.
+We all know some standard clichéd condolences that we think we can say to make it better.
 However, the person who is grieving may interpret them as insensitive.
 Examples of some of these phrases and the common reactions they may trigger include:

 She also suggests sharing a special memory of your friend’s pet, telling them what their pet meant to you or, if you feel like it, even crying with your friend.